-I. What is Advance Care Planning?
+I. Advance Care Planning

-Advance Care Planning (ACP) is a process of reflection and communication in which a person with decision-making capacity makes decisions regarding their future health and/or personal care in the event that they become incapable of consenting to or refusing treatment or other care.
-The process may involve discussions with healthcare providers and family and friends with whom the person has a relationship.
+Advance Care Planning (ACP) is a process of reflection and communication in which a person with decision-making capacity expresses his or her wishes regarding his or her future health and/or personal care in the event that he or she becomes incapable of consenting to or refusing treatment or other care.
+The process should involve discussions with family and friends with whom the person has a relationship, and may involve healthcare providers, and/or lawyers who may prepare wills and powers of attorney.